Shashankhosamani/SolarpanelFabrik/README.md

 Organisation Contributor, Fabrik.Space (https://www.linkedin.com/company/fabrikspace/)

 Contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.

+### `individual contibutions from the Team`
+shashank hk: 3d-modeling and Input-form and Display. shashank.L.Hosamani: Api-Integration and power calculations and world-map.
+Sohan Davik Reddy: Environment Rendering and Player Movement.

 ### `License`